microsoft/TypeScript-Node-Starter/README.md

 Finally, navigate to `http://localhost:3000` and you should see the template being served and rendered locally!

 # Deploying the app
-There are many ways to deploy an Node app, and in general, nothing about the deployment process changes because you're using TypeScript.
+There are many ways to deploy a Node app, and in general, nothing about the deployment process changes because you're using TypeScript.
 In this section, I'll walk you through how to deploy this app to Azure App Service using the extensions available in VS Code because I think it is the easiest and fastest way to get started, as well as the most friendly workflow from a developer's perspective.

 ## Pre-reqs